pytorch-labs/float8_experimental/README.md

 pip install -e ".[dev]"
 ```

-# User API, subject to change
+# User API

-We provide two scaling strategies: per-tensor dynamic and delayed.
+We provide two per-tensor scaling strategies: dynamic and delayed.
+See https://arxiv.org/pdf/2209.05433.pdf, Section 4.3 for more details.

 ## float8 linear with dynamic scaling